 There may be affiliate links in this post which means I may receive a commission if you purchase something through a link.
 However, please be assured that I only recommend products I have personally used and love!

 As a tech VA/service provider, I totally understand not seeing the value/point in blogging.
 Sure, you can write about productivity, systematising, etc, but what’s the point?
-There’s a million blog posts out there about that.
-You’re posts will just go into the void.
+There are a million blog posts out there about that.
+Your posts will just go into the void.

 I used to think like this.
 I didn’t write my first blog post until 18 months after I started as a VA.